Michael Green (theologian): Early life, education and ministry

 Green's mother was Australian and his father was Welsh.
-He became a committed Christian through the ministry of E. J. H. Nash (known as "Bash").
+He became a committed Christian through the Iwerne camps ministry of E. J. H. Nash (known as "Bash").
 He was educated at Clifton College and Exeter College, Oxford (Bachelor of Arts 1953, Master of Arts 1956) and subsequently at Queens' College, Cambridge (Bachelor of Arts 1957, Master of Arts 1961, Bachelor of Divinity 1966) while preparing for ordained ministry at Ridley Hall.
 He was admitted to the degree of Doctor of Divinity by the Archbishop of Canterbury (1996) and the University of Toronto (1992).
 He was ordained deacon in 1957 and priest in 1958.

 Green was an assistant curate of Holy Trinity, Eastbourne (1957–60), a tutor at the London College of Divinity (1960–69), Principal of St John's College, Nottingham (1969–75) and Rector of St Aldate's Church, Oxford and chaplain of the Oxford Pastorate (1975–86).
 He had additionally been an honorary canon of Coventry Cathedral from 1970 to 1978.
 He then moved to Canada where he was Professor of Evangelism at Regent College, Vancouver from 1987 to 1992.
 He returned to England to take up the position of advisor to the Archbishop of Canterbury and the Archbishop of York for the Springboard Decade of Evangelism.
-In 1993 he was appointed the Six Preacher of Canterbury Cathedral.
+In 1993 he was appointed one of the Six Preachers of Canterbury Cathedral.
 Despite having officially retired in 1996, he became a Senior Research Fellow and Head of Evangelism and Apologetics at Wycliffe Hall, Oxford in 1997.
 He lived in the town of Abingdon near Oxford.

 Green was married to Rosemary for 61 years, and they had four children: Tim, Sarah, Jenny, and Jonathan.